 Our ability to commercialize our product candidates will depend in part on the extent to which coverage and reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will cover and establish reimbursement levels.
 The healthcare industry is acutely focused on cost containment, both in the United States and elsewhere.
 Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications, which could affect our ability to sell our product candidates profitably.
 These payors may not view our products, if any, as cost-effective, and coverage and reimbursement may not be available to our customers, or may not be sufficient to allow our products, if any, to be marketed on a competitive basis.
 Cost-control initiatives could cause us to decrease the price we might establish for products, which could result in lower than anticipated product revenues.
 If the prices for our products, if any, decrease or if governmental and other third-party payors do not provide adequate coverage or reimbursement, our prospects for revenue and profitability will suffer.
 Approval of a product does not guarantee sufficient reimbursement to commercialize.
-For example, approval of CE marking for BCM in the European Union may be achieved with our ongoing feasibility trial but this data may not be sufficient to gain sufficient reimbursement for us to invest in commercialization activities.
+For example, assuming positive results, approval of CE marking for BCM in the European Union may be achieved with our ongoing clinical trial but, based on current reimbursement practices in the European Union, this data may not be sufficient to gain sufficient reimbursement for us to invest in commercialization activities.